-Specific.
+- Specific.
 Clear and well defined so anyone with a basic knowledge of the project area can understand them.
-They must precisely define what the project will and will not do.
+They must precisely define what the project will and will not do. - Measurable.

-Measurable.
 Must be defined in measurable (typically quantitative) terms.
-To be successful, you must be able to measure and report on the progress.

-Agreed upon.
-The project manager and all stakeholders must agree on the project objectives.
+To be successful, you must be able to measure and report on the progress. - Agreed upon.
+The project manager and all stakeholders must agree on the project objectives. - Realistic.

-Realistic.
 Must be possible to achieve, given the available resources, knowledge, skills, and time.
-It might take some time and energy to negotiate project objectives that are realistic.

-Time (cost) limited.
+It might take some time and energy to negotiate project objectives that are realistic. - Time (cost) limited.
 The objectives need to be framed within clear time (cost) goals.
 Define how much time (budget) is available and if there is any flexibility.

+and other details would need to be elaborated upon.
+It should be clear how the selected activities will achieve each of the objectives that are set for the project.
+At this stage, it is usually beneficial to begin dividing work into separate work packages.

+A work package describes the effort required to produce 1 or more deliverables within a project.
+This effort may be a single task or it could be several related tasks.
+One way to think of it is like a "mini project" within a larger project - when all of the individual work packages are completed, the overall project is done.
+Work packages should also divide the different elements of project activity so that the goals, outputs, activities and inputs for specific elements of the project are separated out.
+Each task in a WP should include the steps needed for completion along with a deadline for each step and has someone (a partner) assigned to oversee it.
+Most projects will have a work package for management (led by the lead partner) and might have ones dedicated to sustainability and/or dissemination actions.
+Typically, responsibility for the different work packages should be divided among partners evenly, although differences in the capacities of partners should be kept in mind as well.
+Ideally, there is a clear logic behind how the work packages fit together.